La 2 (Spanish TV channel): Upcoming Catalan regional version and new opt-outs

 On 29 January 2025, a joint Junts-PSOE agreement paved way for La 2 to broadcast entirely in Catalan from 2027 in Catalonia.
 On 28 March 2025, the RTVE Administrative Council unanimously approved the creation of the new channel, named 2CAT, with Laura Folguera appointed as director.
 The move comes as part of RTVE's growing commitment towards regional languages to reflect "a plural Spain and multilingualism", with sister channel Clan seeing a 25% increase in Catalan-language content in local opt-outs.

 On 1 April, the RTVE board announced that it would increase opt-outs for the channel, which as of the time of the decision, were limited to Madrid, Catalonia and the Canary Islands.
 For this end, talks with Cellnex regarding the feasibility of the project were held, aiming to increase it to the remaining autonomous communities.
 La 2, on a national scale, initiated a plan to potentiate its possibilities in order to give a "new impulse", claiming that its programming was largely disconnected from each other, as if it were "a big box full of little boxes".
 The network already premiered Malas lenguas in March, but plans a wider revamp in September, with the beginning of the new television season.

+On 5 November 2026, La 2 will resume full broadcasts to Catalonia, coinciding with the full autonomy of La 2 Cat.